yegor256/blog/static/award.md

 <!--more-->

-At the moment, this award is closed, because I don't have a _director_, who would help me organize everything: collect nominatees, evaluate their projects, suggest a hot list of best candidates.
+At the moment, this award is closed, because I don't have a _director_, who would help me organize everything: collect nominates, evaluate their projects, suggest a hot list of best candidates.
 I will make the final decision and give the money.
 If you are interested in helping me and the entire community, [please email](mailto:award@yegor256.com).